pvougiou/KB-Text-Alignment/README.md

       * For each sentence in the MedlinePlus dataset, we provide:
         1. Its annotated version
         2. Its simplification
-        3. The triples-facts that have been identified in the original sentence
+        3. The triples that have been identified in the original sentence
   2. WikiAstronauts
     1. **WikiAstronauts-DBpedia.xls**
       * A two-column table (in .xls format) that presents the annotated version of each sentence in the WikiAstronauts dataset along with the proposed simplification.